Created on Tuesday, 12 August 2014 21:21

 Israel is creating a “no man’s land” in Gaza, shrinking the outdoor prison by more than 40 percent.
 The Daily Beast’s Jesse Rosenfeld reports that

 “This narrow strip of land that used to be called ‘the Gaza Strip,’ already one of the more densely populated places on Earth, is growing dramatically smaller.
-The Israeli military, relentlessly and methodically, is driving people out of the 3-kilometer (1.8 mile) buffer zone it says it needs to protect against Hamas rockets and tunnels.
+The Israeli military, relentlessly and methodically, is driving people out of the 3-kilometer (1.8 miles) buffer zone it says it needs to protect against Hamas rockets and tunnels.
 According to the United Nations Office for the Coordination of Humanitarian Affairs, the buffer zone eats up about 44 percent of Gaza’s territory… Apartment blocks are fields of rubble, and as I move through this hostile landscape the phrase that keeps ringing in my head is ‘scorched earth.’” (“Israel Creates ‘No Man’s Land in Gaza,” Daily Beast, July 28, 2014).

 “The world stands disgraced” – so said United Nations Relief and Works Agency Commission-General Pierre Kraehenbuehl after Tel Aviv bombed a UN shelter filled with more than 3000 refugees on July 30th.
 Many of the 16 killed were women and children.
 The usually restrained Secretary-General of the UN Ban Ki-moon has condemned Israel’s latest sociopathic attack on Gaza “in the strongest possible terms…Nothing,” the Secretary-General added, “is more shameful than attacking sleeping children.”
 Ban Ki-moon noted that the precise location of this school had been communicated to the Israeli military authorities 17 times.